Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 After the build has completed you can launch several instances of the built executable to be able to both host and join a game.

+> Mac users:, to run multiple instances of the same app, you need to use the command line.
+> Run `open -n BossRoom.app`

 ## Testing multiplayer over internet